kat-ash59/CarDealershipApp/README.md

 Create a private field to hold the cars.

-What data structure will you use to hold all 10 Cars?
+What data structure will you use to hold all 10 Cars? an array

 Create a private field that tracks how many cars are currently parked in the lot.